hanspr/mi-ide/README.md

 # Documentation and Help

-Micro-ide has a built-in help system which you can access by pressing `Alt-?` or `Ctrl-E` and typing `help`.
+Mi-ide has a built-in help system which you can access by pressing `Alt-?` or `Ctrl-E` and typing `help`.

 # Plugin

 The plugin system has been modified in this version, you should be able to run any plugin you develop for micro editor, by doing some minor adjustments.

-Please visit the [developers page](https://github.com/hanspr/micro-ide/wiki) with full instructions and videos about the plugin framework
+Please visit the [developers page](https://github.com/hanspr/mi-ide/wiki) with full instructions and videos about the plugin framework

 # Contributing

-You can use the [GitHub issue tracker](https://github.com/hanspr/micro-ide/issues) to report bugs, ask questions, or suggest new features.
+You can use the [GitHub issue tracker](https://github.com/hanspr/mi-ide/issues) to report bugs, ask questions, or suggest new features.

 To create pull requests, please follow these recommendations: